suhashm/Insight_Coding_Challenge/Readme.md

 ```
 #### Evaluation

-The time taken to complete the calculation of rolling median for each of the approaches is shown below:  _(Mac OSX, 8 GB RAM, Dual core - i3)_
+The time taken to complete the calculation of rolling median for **120K tweets** for each of the approaches is shown below:  _(Mac OSX, 8 GB RAM, Dual core - i3)_

 | Approach  | Time taken |
 | ------------- | ------------- |